DerGuru/The-Resonant/New Chapters/01 - Part1/P1-02_Resonant_Recognition.md

 ﻿## Part 1 - Lost and Found | Ch.
-02 - "Some records aren't meant to be found"

-The archive room smelled like old paper and forgotten decisions.
+02 - "Do not overwrite"

 ```
 [System Update]